thiagoa/rbtagger/README.md

 - It indexes full projects along with gems;
 - It indexes full Ruby modules, thanks to `ripper-tags` extra options.
-- It has contextual tag lookup.
+- It has contextual tags lookup.
 RbTagger is aware of Ruby code and will try to jump to the most specific occurrence for the symbol at point.
 - It takes into account the full Ruby module when looking for